Weekly Oil Markets Recap - Price Rallies As Market Can No Longer Ignore Bullish Fundamentals

 A rally in the prompt months (contracts near today) could force servicing cost inflation higher as service providers demand higher pay given the rise in oil prices.
 Simultaneously, due to the lower prices in the future dates, producers would be forced to curb capex plans for 2018 as to plan for increasingly higher servicing costs.

 This shouldn't be a new concept for frequent readers of our articles.
-Servicing cost inflation was highlighted as our #1 variant perception back in 2016 when practically no sellside bank talked about it.
+Servicing cost inflation was highlighted as our #1 variant perception back in 2016 when practically no sell-side bank talked about it.
 Increasingly, we will see the narrative shift from where shale enjoys "magical low breakeven" to one that says "shale breakeven increases as servicing cost inflation rise."

 But we digress.
 The market appears to be controlled by the current narrative that "shale will push global balances into oversupply in 2018."
 Oil prices as a result of this false narrative, in our view, will likely remain capped for the time being.
 As global storage rebalancing continues, the market will have to face the next hurdle of whether shale will really push market fundamentals into oversupply.